 3.10.
 Access and Correction

 3.10.1.
 Where reasonable, Early Links will allow individuals access to their personal information in a prompt and convenient manner.
-Parents/carers wishing to access their personal information must make written application to the General Manager, who will arrange an appropriate time for this to occur.
-The General Manager will protect the security of the information by checking the identity of the applicant, and ensuring someone is with them while they access the information to ensure the information is not changed or removed without the General Manager’s knowledge.
+Parents/carers wishing to access their personal information must make written application to the CEO, who will arrange an appropriate time for this to occur.
+The CEO will protect the security of the information by checking the identity of the applicant, and ensuring someone is with them while they access the information to ensure the information is not changed or removed without the CEO’s knowledge.

 3.10.2.
 In the event that Early Links believes that access to personal information: poses a risk to health and safety; unreasonably impacts the privacy of others; or relates to anticipated legal proceedings between Early Links and the individual, Early Links may reasonably refuse access and will outline the decision in writing.